lucasjacklucas/lucasjacklucas.github.io/resources.md

 Researchers who are interested in policy attitudes and voting may also be interested in latent unidimensional ideology estimates created with Dave Armstrong; the individual-level ideology scores, together with MRP estimates of average ideological positions for municipalities and federal electoral districts in Canada, are available [at this page](https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP2/BLYP7X).

-## Cities in Canadian Political Development
+## Urban-Rural Divides and Place Types

 Shapefiles and associated information on Canada's federal electoral districts from 1867-present are available [here](https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP3/4E8DCR).
 A research note explaining the files is available [here](https://www.cambridge.org/core/journals/canadian-journal-of-political-science-revue-canadienne-de-science-politique/article/canadas-federal-electoral-districts-18672021-new-digital-boundary-files-and-a-comparative-investigation-of-district-compactness/BDF332FDA4FE66934253FDA490C4284A).
 We are happy to share our urbanity scores for federal electoral districts with interested readers; once they are updated to include Canada's new electoral districts, we will make them publicly available.

+A typology of Canadian aggregate dissemination areas, developed with Sophie Borwein, is available [here](https://doi.org/10.5683/SP3/9C5TU0).

 ## Other Resources